Application and Selection

 - Selected students will receive a document entitled Terms and Conditions of IIP Award, which confirms the nature of the internship offered.

 - The University reserves the right to revoke sponsorship of an internship if there is a significant deterioration or reasonable expectation of deterioration in the safety and security conditions in the country where travel will occur, or if the University assesses a lack of compliance on the student’s behalf with Rights, Rules, Responsibilities, the laws of the country of travel, or the internship provider’s regulations and policies.

 - The IIP office may require a student to leave the internship and return home or terminate the internship early, if, after consultation with other appropriate University offices, it is determined that the student’s health, safety or well-being is at risk.

 Selected Students MUST

 - Withdraw their application from all other summer opportunities both within and outside the University when accepting an internship by returning a completed commitment form.

-- Attend a mandatory University Health Services meeting, and ALL other pre-departure activities and orientation.
+- Attend a mandatory University Health Services meeting, and ALL other pre-program activities and orientation.